 |As needed||Consultants (optional)|

 Slate is not a conventional IT project.
 Slate was designed and built for those who will be the primary users of the system, namely admissions and enrollment staff.
-95% of the tasks related to implementation will be focused around business processes and can be completed directly by Slate Captains without the need for intervention on the part of IT staff.
+95% of the tasks related to implementation are focused on business processes and can be completed directly by Slate Captains without the need for intervention by IT staff.

-IT staff will play an important role with regards to integrating with other external and campus systems.
+IT staff play an important role in integrating with other external and campus systems.